juxtalearn/clipit/README.txt

 See CONTRIBUTORS.txt for development credits.

-The Clipit project site can be found at http://juxtalearn.eu
+The Clipit site can be found at http://clipit.es

 Clipit is released under the GNU Affero General Public License v3.
 See LICENSE.txt in the root of the package you downloaded.